-- Signs Which Indicate that You were Raised in a Dysfunctional Family
+- Signs You Were Raised in a Dysfunctional Family

 - Common Characteristics of Dysfunctional Families

-- Tips to Overcome the Negative Effect of Dysfunctional Family
+- Tips to Overcome the Negative Effects of a Dysfunctional Family

-Every individual grows up in a family which has its own dynamics.
-The formative years of a child’s life and the environment he/she grows up in has a direct impact on how he/she functions as an individual.
+Every person who grows up in a family knows that each one has its own dynamics.
+The formative years of a child’s life, and the environment in which he grows up, has a direct impact on how he functions as an individual.

-A family where conflict, neglect and misbehaviour are constant and everlasting is dysfunctional.
+A family is dysfunctional when conflict, neglect, and misbehaviour are constant and everlasting.
 Modern psychology defines dysfunctional families as those with anxious systems within them.
 There is a tremendous amount of emotional disturbance within the family members, and it sometimes means that it is coupled with child neglect and abuse.
-Children from dysfunctional families assume that this situation is normal as they are exposed to that environment regularly and do not know the different aspects of dealing with dysfunctional family.
+Children from dysfunctional families assume that this situation is normal, as they are exposed to that environment regularly, and do not know the different aspects of dealing with a dysfunctional family.

-A functional family, on the other hand, encourage all family members to attain optimal growth and provide a safe space for emotional well-being.
+A functional family, on the other hand, encourages all family members to attain optimal growth, and provides a safe space for emotional well-being.

-In a dysfunctional family, there is often apathy, child abuse and neglect involved to some degree.
-Children who come from dysfunctional families often have the low self-confidence or low self-esteem and grow up thinking that such kind of behaviour is normal.
-They have some adverse effects of dysfunctional families on child development.
+In a dysfunctional family, there is often apathy, child abuse, and neglect involved to some degree.
+Children who come from dysfunctional families often have low self-confidence or low self-esteem, and grow up thinking that such behaviour is normal.
+Dysfunctional families have adverse effects on child development.

-In a normal functional family, there is mutual respect between family members and everyone has each other’s back.
-For dysfunctional families, there is always tension and mistrust amongst the parents and children.
+In a functional family, there is mutual respect between family members, and everyone has each other’s back.
+In dysfunctional families, there is tension and mistrust among the parents and children.
 Also, the authority of the parents in the family is often misguided and without accountability.
-Even amongst adults, there is a certain level of mistrust and resentment.
-The members do not create a safe surrounding for a child to grow.
-There is an underlying fear and hurt constantly while growing up.
-Also, dysfunctional families do not value apology and do not allow for emotions to be expressed reasonably.
+Even among adults, there is a certain level of mistrust and resentment.
+The family members do not create a safe surrounding for a child to grow.
+There is underlying fear and hurt constantly while growing up.
+Also, dysfunctional families do not value apologies, and do not allow for emotions to be expressed reasonably.

-No family is perfect, and you do not get to chose the family you are born into or raised in.
+No family is perfect, and you do not get to choose the family you are born into or are raised in.
 There are many reasons, both external and internal, that lead to dysfunctional families.
 Here are some traits of a dysfunctional family:

-If a family is undergoing or has been in exceptionally poor financial situations, then it leads to more dysfunctional behaviour within the family members.
-As soon as the family is facing money issues, parents get anxious, and it leads to cracks in the family structure thereby leading to fights and disharmony.
+If a family is undergoing or has been in exceptionally poor financial situations, then it puts extra pressure on the mental health of the adults.
+This pressure could easily turn into toxic stress, which leads to more dysfunctional behaviour within the family members.
+As soon as the family is facing money issues, the parents get anxious, and it leads to cracks in the family structure, thereby leading to fights and disharmony.

 2. Family History of Dysfunction

-If for many generations there has been a history of family dysfunction, and the parent’s dynamics with their own parents is also dysfunctional, then the cycle remains unbroken.
+If, for many generations, there has been a history of family dysfunction, and at least one parent’s dynamics with their own parents is also dysfunctional, then the cycle remains unbroken.
 All the family members exhibit characteristics of someone raised in a dysfunctional family.

-A history of violence – either physical, emotional or sexual, in the prior generation leads to fear, destructive behaviour and violence between the parents and towards the children.
+A history of violence – either physical, emotional, or sexual – leads to fear, destructive behaviour, and violence between the parents and towards the children.

-If a family has strong religious beliefs with no room for conversation or debate or explanations it can lead to parents trying to enforce the same set of beliefs on their children.
-Parents might become strict without reason and purely on the basis of their fundamental opinion, and this can lead to dysfunctionality.
+If a family has strong religious beliefs, with no room for conversation, debate, or explanations, it can lead to the parents trying to enforce the same set of beliefs on their children.
+Parents might become strict without reason or purely on the basis of their fundamental opinion, and this can lead to dysfunctionality.

-Signs Which Indicate that You were Raised in a Dysfunctional Family
+Signs You Were Raised in a Dysfunctional Family

 If you find yourself constantly trying to say yes to people and do anything in your power to please them, then it could be a sign that you are from a dysfunctional family.
-If you are nice for the sake of being nice and sacrifice personal needs to make others happy, that may be a sign.
-It is because as a child you might have been made to believe that you will be abandoned.
+If you are nice for the sake of being nice, and sacrifice personal needs to make others happy, it may be a sign.
+This is because as a child, you might have been made to believe that you will be abandoned.

-As an adult, if you feel guilty for other people’s situation or behaviour, neither of which are under your control, then it may be a sign.
-You feel guilty when people feel upset even if you are in no way responsible for it.
+As an adult, if you feel guilty for other people’s situations or behaviour, neither of which are under your control, then it may be a sign.
+You feel guilty when people feel upset, even if you are in no way responsible for it.

-If you do not know how to communicate emotions in a healthy way with friends and family and you tend to shut down and not address it, then chances are you have been in a dysfunctional family.
+If you do not know how to communicate emotions in a healthy way with friends and family, and you tend to shut down and not address them, then chances are, you have been in a dysfunctional family.

 When others make their own decisions, and you are not accountable for them, you still feel a sense of responsibility for what has transpired, especially when the situation is bad.

-No matter what you do or achieve, you are your harshest critic and you always criticise yourself first.
-You think that anything which is wrong is inevitably your fault in some way, and you are hard on yourself for that.
+No matter what you do or achieve, you are your harshest critic, and you always criticise yourself first.
+You think that anything that goes wrong is inevitably your fault in some way.

-Even when it’s all smoothly sailing, you are always worried that something will go wrong, leading to a high level of anxiety.
+Even when it’s all smooth sailing, you are always worried that something will go wrong, leading to a high level of anxiety.
 Consequently, you are never able to enjoy yourself.

-As a result of constant isolation, lack of emotional support as a child, you feel unfulfilled and empty.
+As a result of constant isolation or lack of emotional support as a child, you feel unfulfilled and empty.
 You constantly seek affection, and you are afraid to be alone.